anarchivist/bclc-2014-presentation/presentation.md

 ![http://dp.la/bookshelf](images/bookshelf-3.png)

 <div role="note" class="note">
-In addition, can explore further by clicking on one of the subjects under which the book has been categorized.
+In addition, users can explore further by clicking on one of the subjects under which the book has been categorized.
 This replaces the existing shelf with a shelf containing all the other books in the DPLA collection categorized under that same subject.
 </div>